Medically reviewed by Drugs.com. Last updated on May 31, 2019.

 Bronchoscopy is most commonly performed using a flexible bronchoscope.
 However, in certain situations, such as if there's a lot of bleeding in your lungs or a large object is stuck in your airway, a rigid bronchoscope may be needed.

-Common reasons for needing bronchoscopy are persistent cough, infection and something unusual seen on a chest X-ray or other test.
+Common reasons for needing bronchoscopy are a persistent cough, infection or something unusual seen on a chest X-ray or other test.

-Bronchoscopy can also be used to obtain samples of mucus or tissue, or to remove foreign bodies or other blockages from the airways or lungs.
+Bronchoscopy can also be used to obtain samples of mucus or tissue, to remove foreign bodies or other blockages from the airways or lungs, or to provide treatment for lung problems.

 Why it's done